The Top 10 Worst Tank Busters

 9. Giant gourami (Osphronemus goramy)

-These cousins of the piranha are not only challenging to keep, the also can grow extremely large.
-While it is common to see them in display tanks measuring a foot or so, these guys can get to be over 3 feet, and reach that size rapidly.
+These cousins of the piranha are not only challenging to keep but the also can grow extremely large.
+While it is common to see them in display tanks measuring a foot or so, these guys can get to be over 3 feet and they reach that size rapidly.
 If their size doesn’t turn you away, then consider that they also require special diets in order to thrive (they eat mostly nuts and vegetable matter in their native home).

 6. Clown Knife Fish and Royal Knife fish (Chilata spp.)

 These guys have everything you don’t want in a community fish.
-They are finicky eaters and prefer to eat live food (usually other fish).
-They are shy, and only come out at night.
+They are finicky eaters, preferring to eat live food (usually other fish).
+They are shy, typically only coming out at night.
 They are skittish, and can easily injure themselves by fleeing in response to any perceived threat.
 They are very sensitive to water quality.
-If all of these reasons are not enough to convince you not to buy one - they grow to be over 3 feet long.
+If all of these reasons are not enough to convince you not to buy one, consider this – these fish grow to be over 3 feet long.

-Alternative: There aren’t really any species of community fish that have the same long graceful bodies, but pearl gouramis have a similar appeal – they are slow moving and graceful with muted colors.
+Alternative: There aren’t really any species of community fish that have the same long graceful bodies as the arowana but pearl gouramis have a similar appeal – they are slow moving and graceful with muted colors.
 While they are more sensitive than your basic community fish, they make a great addition for a moderately experienced hobbyist.

 Alternative: There are hundreds of species of catfish available in the aquarium trade, and if you do your research it is easy to find a small variety that suits your tastes.
 If you would like something unique that has the grey and black coloring and prominent eyes found on a pangasius, a spotted Raphael catfish might be a good alternative for you.
 These fish stay small, and max out at around 3 inches.

-Not only do these fish prefer temperate water that would be too cold for other community fishes, they grow to be 4 feet long.
+Not only do these fish prefer temperate water that would be too cold for other community fishes, but they grow to be 4 feet long.
 Their striking bands and friendly faces make them hard to resist as juveniles, but unless you have a very large pond to keep them in, stay away from them!
-They are found in open rivers and need a lot of space in which to be comfortable, and are too skittish to be kept in standard conditions.
+They are found in open rivers and need a lot of space in which to be comfortable – they are also too skittish to be kept in standard conditions.

 These catfish and related species are terrible choices for community tanks, and maybe any tank at all.
-They can hit the foot mark at only a year, and can quickly grow to their adult length of 4 feet.
+They can hit the one-foot mark at only a year and can quickly grow to their adult length of 4 feet.
 In the wild they have been rumored to reach 8 feet in length.
-If that doesn’t turn you away from them, they prefer to eat fish (including their tank mates) and are sensitive to water quality.
+If that doesn’t turn you away from them, consider that they prefer to eat fish (including their tank mates) and are sensitive to water quality.

 Alternative: An Asian dwarf bumblebee catfish has similar markings and will only grow to be 3-3.5 inches.
 They are shy fish and will typically ignore their tank mates.

-These fish are native to the Amazon, and are commonly sold as juveniles measuring less than a foot.
+These fish are native to the Amazon and are commonly sold as juveniles measuring less than a foot in length.
 In their native rivers, they are prized by anglers for their enormous size - one reason that they are completely inappropriate for casual fish keepers.
-They can grow up to 5 feet long, and are also not opposed to snacking on smaller aquarium inhabitants (and just about every fish you can buy at a pet store is smaller than them), or anything else in your tank.
+They can grow up to 5 feet long and are also not opposed to snacking on smaller aquarium inhabitants (and just about every fish you can buy at a pet store is smaller than them).
 A general rule on catfish – if you don’t know exactly what kind of catfish it is, do some research before you take it home.
 A surprising number of catfish grow to be enormous, despite being sold in pet stores.

 Alternative: If you like the look of a red tailed cat, there are a few smaller options that are available.
 Pictus catfish have a body shape and coloration that resemble red tailed catfish and have an average adult size of 6 inches, however they are not well suited for a community tank.
 They may eat smaller tank mates, and need to be kept in shoals of 5+.
 The best alternative would be to buy a small shoal of corydoras catfish.
 There are many species of this small and charming group of fish, some of which do possess the striking black and cream color combination seen in the red tail catfish (such as a Sterba's cory).
 They stay small, most do not exceed 3 inches, and friendly to other fishes.